 - Each of those parameters can be

 "tuned" by clicking on the "+1%" and "-1%" buttons; see

 the graphic below.
 This allows instant feedback

 regarding what parameter affects what schematic

-- Each parameter has a default
+- Each parameter has a default value

 - As an option the program will read a

 value of load using an added L-network.

 - Data are written automatically to a

 simplified program restart.

 - Your design can be written to a file

 recovery.
 This is in addition to the

 automatically-written last session file.

 - The program also writes a schematic

 (.ASC) file to drive the LTspice simulator from Linear

-has no connection with Linear Technology.)
+Technology.
+(Tonne Software has no connection with

-Alan Melia, G3NYK, has written a paper using a
+Alan Melia, G3NYK, has written a paper using a spreadsheet

 Greg Adams at CircuitSage has written a MathCad